 Language Foundations (also known as “Structured Language Basics – SLB) is an Orton-Gillingham based multisensory approach to teaching reading-language arts skills in an inclusive classroom.
 This curriculum is equally successful with elementary, secondary, and adult students for whom reading and spelling present significant problems.
 More importantly, the use of Language Foundations in the primary grades can act as a preventative measure for difficulty with reading and spelling in the later grades.

-Language Foundations provides the fundamental reading skill requirements of the Reading First Initiative that assist every student to read by the end of third grade: phonemic awareness, phonics, fluency, vocabulary, and comprehension.
-As determined by the Federal National Reading Panel report in 2000, these five skill areas must be delivered through explicit, structured and systematic methods.
+Language Foundations provides the fundamental reading skill requirements that assist every student to read by the end of third grade: phonemic awareness, phonics, fluency, vocabulary,spelling, and comprehension.
+As determined by the Federal National Reading Panel report in 2000, these skill areas must be delivered through explicit, structured and systematic methods.
 These methods are the hallmark of Language Foundations.

 Over 9,000 teachers have been trained in Language Foundations (LF) with research indicating substantial improvement among students receiving LF instruction.
 Teachers deliver a scripted curriculum of 125 multisensory lessons that provide instruction in reading, spelling, grammar, handwriting and composition.
 In addition, teachers receive a full kit of instructional materials.
 Teachers are not required to make additional instructional materials.

 Key Program Elements:

 Next Course: August 8-12, 2016 from 9:00 am-4:30 pm

 Where: ASDEC, 22 West Jefferson Street, Rockville, MD